-There are two proposed development layouts, Alternative A and Alternative B, that were assessed in this report.
-Alternative A is the original layout where development encroaches significantly into aquatic habitat on the eastern side of the development.
-Alternative B is the amended layout that considers the 10m aquatic buffer.
-As can be seen in Figure 1, part of the development is still proposed within the buffer on the eastern side of the development.
-The infrastructure within the buffer is unlikely to cause high impacts on the aquatic habitat, but it is still recommended that the infrastructure be set back to be completely outside the buffer.
+There are two proposed development layouts, Alternative A and Alternative B, assessed in this report.
+Alternative A is the original layout where development encroaches significantly into aquatic habitat.
+Alternative B was designed after aquatic specialist input was obtained and therefore considers the 10m aquatic buffer.
+Alternative B is the preferred alternative from an aquatic perspective and even though there is still some infrastructure proposed within the buffer, it is unlikely to cause high impacts on aquatic habitat.
+It is however still recommended that all infrastructure be set back to be completely outside the buffer.